 “Vitality.
 Vitality is how well-put together you are.
 It’s thick skin.
 It’s health.
 It’s living a long life.
 It’s staving off disease.
 It’s how well you perceive the world around you.
 Vitality is recovering from injuries, recovering from a punch, easily bearing a child.”

 I frowned.
 It seemed more subtle than Strength or Dexterity.
-I guess that is why it was a support skill, and not a direct skill.
+I guess that is why it was a support stat, and not a direct stat.
 Still, everything was useful.
 With great effort, I continued to pay attention.

 “Lastly in the physical stats we have speed.
 Speed is how fast you run.
 Speed is how fast your blade is.
 Speed is how quick your reflexes are.
-Speed is reaction, speed is how quickly you can engrave a rune, speed is how quickly you can make food, speed is how fast you set up your stall.”
+Speed is reaction, speed is how quickly you can make food, speed is how fast you set up your stall.”
 Sacerdus looked at the boy on the far side of the line, opposite to me.
 “Speed is how fast you run away with a purse.”
 He looked guilty for some reason.

 “Now we’ll talk about the four magic stats.
 The magic stats are how all of your skills work.”